p5-types/p5.ts/README.md

 # p5.ts

+for p5js v1 types, see branch v1

+---

 Generates TypeScript definitions for [p5.js](http://p5js.org).
 The generated typings are published to [@types/p5](https://www.npmjs.com/package/@types/p5).
 To install the typings, run `npm install --save @types/p5`.
 Then, look in the [examples directory](./examples) for inspiration.

-`index.d.ts` is for p5 used in instance mode and `global.d.ts` is for p5 in global mode.
+`p5.d.ts` is for p5 used in instance mode and `global.d.ts` is for p5 in global mode.
-`global.d.ts` references `index.d.ts`, so you must include both if global mode is used.
+`global.d.ts` references `p5.d.ts`, so you must include both if global mode is used.

 To generate typings yourself, try out: